FeihongChuSecE/Movie-System/README.md

   Login page could use email and password fields.

 Phase 5
+  Sign up page can create a user account to delete/ add movie.
+  Home page can see all the movie and search the movie by name.
-  Merging all the pages
+  Merging all the pages.
-  Test
+  Test.